BorgeRokseth/ship_in_transit_simulator/README.md

 * A speed controller that can controls propeller shaft speed according to ship speed setpoint is provided.

+## Equations
+Details regarding the equations of motion can be found in the file ship_dynamics.pdf

 # Usage
+See examples

 ## Installation
 Import models.py into your code.